syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ### Adding the required JavaScript files

 Adding the required JavaScript files into your application plays an important role, without which the Syncfusion controls cannot be created.
 It requires the following mandatory common script files,
-•	jQuery 1.7.1 and later versions
+•	jquery.min.js ( 1.7.1 and later versions)
 •	jsrender.min.js

 N> jQuery-2.1.4, jQuery-3.0.0 support has been given from ejVersion 13.2.0.29, 14.3.0.49 onwards respectively.<BR>